Is It Safe To Use A Mobile Phone During Pregnancy?

 Image: IStock

 The usage of cell phones has increased in the past decade since they are used for more than phone calls.
 The phones now-a-days are mini computers, music systems, and gaming systems.
-Thus, the general usage and radiation of portable gadgets has increased.
+Thus, the general usage and radiation of portable gadgets have increased.

 • Although researchers have not yet fully understood the effects of low level radiation on the DNA and cells.